whyb/HwCodecDetect/README.md

 ## Key Features
 ### Encoders
-The script automatically tests and reports on the following major hardware encoders and their supported formats:
+The script automatically detect and reports on the following major hardware encoders and their supported formats:
 | Encoder Name                   	       | Supported Video Formats                   |
 |------------------------------------------|------------------------------------------- |
 | NVEnc                          	       | H.264、H.265、AV1                          |